Can Acupuncture and Chinese Medicine Help You?

 Many types of painful disorders, as well as many other problems that aren't painful, can be treated by using the channels that run through the muscles and connective tissues.
 The excellent news about these sorts of treatments is that they can often be accomplished by the skillful application of gentle pressure at particular reflex points.

-Although needles and moxabustion can also be used, there are many patients who can be helped without needles, using only the hands to stimulate responses in the channels.
+Although acupuncture and moxabustion can also be used, there are many patients who can be helped without needles, using only the hands to stimulate responses in the channels.

 This treatment of the tendinomuscular channels has no relationship to osteopathic or chiropractic adjustment, and no forceful pressures or excessive movements of the joints is necessary.

-The fact that needles are not necessary to obtain excellent results make tendinomuscular treatments especially attractive for children or those who are apprehensive about the use of needles.
+The fact that options to acupuncture exist, which can obtain excellent results, make tendinomuscular treatments especially attractive for children or those who are apprehensive about the use of needles.

 Hippocrates Was Right